o3de/o3de/Gems/Atom/RPI/Tools/README.txt

 INTRODUCTION
 ------------

-Atom_RPI_Tools is a Python project that contains a collection of tools developed by the Atom team.
+atom_rpi_tools is a Python project that contains a collection of tools developed by the Atom team.
 The project contains the following tools:

  * Render pipeline merge tool: